 Related: Which Credit Card Should You Use to Buy Points and Miles?

-Other Ways to Earn TrueBlue Points
+Other Ways To Earn TrueBlue Points

 If you're not in a bind for time, perhaps a better way to earn TrueBlue points might be with a sign-up bonus on a JetBlue co-branded credit card:

-• JetBlue Plus Card: Earn 50,000 bonus points after spending $1,000 on purchases in the first 90 days and payment of the annual fee.
+• JetBlue Plus Card: Earn 70,000 bonus points after spending $1,000 on purchases in the first 90 days and payment of the annual fee.

 • JetBlue Card: Earn 10,000 bonus points after spending $1,000 on purchases in the first 90 days.

-• JetBlue Business Card: Earn up to 60,000 bonus points.
-Earn 50,000 bonus points after spending $4,000 on purchases in the first 90 days.
-Plus, earn 10,000 bonus points when a purchase is made on an employee card in the first 90 days.
+• JetBlue Business Card: Earn 50,000 bonus points after spending $2,000 on purchases in the first 90 days.

 JetBlue TrueBlue also has transfer partners that you can use to top up your balance: